-I began writing fiction in 1996.
-Since then, I've published a couple of science fiction novels, a medical thriller, and the occasional short story.
+Tom began writing fiction in 1996.
+Since then, he has published a number of science fiction novels, medical thrillers, and short stories.

-My medical thrillers follow the exploits of Dr. Peyton McKean, whom I like to bill as “The Greatest Mind Since Sherlock Holmes.”
-A biotechnology researcher and DNA evidence sleuth, McKean is not only one of the most brilliant minds of our times, but a born adventurer who can match daring-do with James Bond.
+His medical thrillers follow the exploits of Dr. Peyton McKean, often billed as “The Greatest Mind Since Sherlock Holmes.”
+A biotechnology researcher and DNA-evidence sleuth, McKean is one of the most brilliant minds of our times and a born adventurer who can match daring-do with James Bond.

-My science fiction novels grow out of my love of animals, living and extinct.
-Dinosaur Wars and its sequel, Dinosaur Wars: Counterattack, follow two young lovers, Chase Armstrong, a Yellowstone Park wildlife biologist, and Kit Daniels, a Montana cattle rancher's daughter and fossil digger, who face an invasion of prehistoric beasts in the mountain heartland of America.
+Tom's science fiction novels grow out of his biology background and his love of animals, living and extinct.
+Dinosaur Wars: Earthfall and its sequels, Counterattack and Blood On The Moon, follow two young adventurers, Chase Armstrong, a Yellowstone Park wildlife biologist, and Kit Daniels, a Montana cattle rancher's daughter and fossil digger, who face an invasion of prehistoric beasts in the mountain heartland of America.

-I studied fiction writing at the University of Washington and was awarded certificates in both Literary and Commercial Fiction.
-My novels and short stories have been finalist entries five times in the Pacific Northwest Writers Competition.
+Tom studied fiction writing at the University of Washington and was awarded certificates in both Literary and Commercial Fiction.
+His novels and short stories have been finalist entries five times in the Pacific Northwest Writers Competition.
 The Jihad Virus took third prize in that event in 2003 and a short story, "Earth Rover," took the same prize in 2005.